ShotaSHIBASAKI/Switching_Environment/README.md

 ##  main_text
 The main text analyzes the environmental switching scenario 1: switching only resource supplies.
 In this folder, "main_2sp_simulation.c" runs two-species dynamics where species 1 grows faster than species 2 but the rest parameter values are identical.
 Then, you will pobtain following folders.

-To plots the Figs. 2 and 3 in the main text, brbrbr
+To plots the Figs. 2 and 3 in the main text, use "main_figures.py".

-Each folder "deathDelta", where Delta represents toxin sensitivity, has two folders: "OneConsumer" and "TwoConsumer".
+Each folder named "deathDelta", where Delta represents toxin sensitivity, has two folders: "OneConsumer" and "TwoConsumer".
 In "OneConsumer", you can see the probabilities that species 1 goes extinct in mono-culture over the switching rate.
 In "TwoConsumer", you will obtain the probabilities that both species 1 and 2 go extinct ("TwoConsumer_BothExtinction_model1_competitor1.csv"), that two species coexist ("TwoConsumer_Coexistence_model1_competitor1.csv"), that species 2 excludes species 1 ("TwoConsumer_CompetitiveExclusion_model1_competitor1.csv"), and that species 1 goes extinct in co-culture ("TwoConsumer_Extinction_model1_competitor1.csv").
 In each file each row corresponds to the different species 2 (ratio of maximum growth rates mu1/mu2=1.1, 1.2, ..., 1.5) while each column represents the different switching rate.
 Note that we used only the first row in the manuscript.

+In the folder of "Correlation", you can access the summury of difference in extinctionprobabilities of species 1 in the three different switching scenarios and four different resource supplies in the switching scenario 1.

+## appendix
+In this folder, you can see codes and data used in Appendices 3, 4, and 5.
+By using the codes in deiveristy_analysis, you can plot figures in Appendix 6.

+### Appendix3_constant_env
+Write later

+### Appendix4_changing_scenario
+In this scenario, you can see the results of different environmental switching scenarios: scenario2 (switching toxin supplies) and scenario3 (switching both resource and toxin supplies).
+In each scenario, you can see (i) extinction probabilities of species 1 in mono-culture, (ii) probabilities that both species go extinct, (iii) probabilities that two species xoexist, (iv) probabilities that species 2 excludes species 1, and (v)species 1's extinction probabiliries in co-culture over the switching rate.

+Running simulations and plotting results in these scenarios can be done by modifying "main_2sp_simulation.c" and "main_figures.py".

+### Appendix5_change_supply
+In this folder, you can see the results of different resource supplies in scernario 1: more abundant resource supply (large_xmax), less abundant resource supply (small_xmax), more scarce resource supply (small_xmin), and less scarce resource supply (large_xmin).
+In each scenario, you can see (i) extinction probabilities of species 1 in mono-culture, (ii) probabilities that both species go extinct, (iii) probabilities that two species xoexist, (iv) probabilities that species 2 excludes species 1, and (v)species 1's extinction probabiliries in co-culture over the switching rate.

+Running simulations and plotting results in these scenarios can be done by modifying "main_2sp_simulation.c" and "main_figures.py".

 # diversity_analysis
 In this file, you can see four programming codes (incl.
 "MT.h") and two data folders (beta_diversity and Species_richness).
 Each folder contains the python codes that plots the results